 Any famous movie monologues list wouldn’t be complete without mentioning this quote from the final scene in The Great Dictator (1940) by Charlie Chaplin.

 The quote is as relevant then as it is today:

 Machinery that gives abundance has left us in want.
 Our knowledge has made us cynical; our cleverness, hard and unkind.
 We think too much and feel too little.
 More than machinery, we need humanity.
 More than cleverness, we need kindness and gentleness.
 Without these qualities, life will be violent, and all will be lost.– A Jewish BarberA Jewish Barber

-The quote encompasses pathos, logos, and ethos, which makes this one of the best movie monologues of all time.
+The quote encompasses pathos, logos, and ethos, making this one of the best movie monologues ever.